nf-core/raredisease/docs/usage.md

 Running the command creates the following files in your working directory:

 ```
-work                # Directory containing the nextflow working files
+work                # Directory containing the Nextflow working files
 <OUTDIR>            # Finished results in specified location (defined with --outdir)
 .nextflow_log       # Log file from Nextflow
-# Other nextflow hidden files, like history of pipeline logs.
+# Other Nextflow hidden files, like history of pipeline logs.
 ```

 ## Run nf-core/raredisease with your data